For a few different reasons, our Camrose dentists strongly advise against whitening the teeth of children and young teenagers.

 Our Camrose dentists don’t recommend teeth whitening for children and teens because this cosmetic treatment is not appropriate for young people.
 There are two main reasons for this:

-It's actually totally normal for adult teeth to look yellower than primary teeth.
+It's normal for adult teeth to look yellower than primary teeth.
 This happens because adult teeth contain lots more dentin (the layer below a tooth's enamel).
-This part of the tooth is yellow in colour and can make adul teeth seem a bit yellow when they are compared to baby teeth as that colour shows through the translucent enamel.
+This part of the tooth is yellow and can make adult teeth seem a bit yellow when they are compared to baby teeth as that colour shows through the translucent enamel.